nomi811/CV/README.md

 ---

 I am located in the heart of the Midwest in the United States.
-I am a stay-at-home homeschool entrepreneur mom of 8 kids turned Junior Web Developer via Makers Academy in London, England.
+I am a stay-at-home homeschool entrepreneur mom of 8 kids turned Web Developer via Makers Academy in London, England.

 Starting from ground zero, I taught myself enough Ruby to join the ranks of the 10% accepted into Makers Academy.